Generalized $\alpha$-attractor models from elementary hyperbolic surfaces: Conclusions and further directions

 A similar approach could in principle be followed for any geometrically finite hyperbolic surface.
 In this regard, it would be natural to explore the large class of non-elementary planar surfaces, which form a classical subject in complex analysis and uniformization theory.
 For such surfaces, the uniformization map $\pi_\H$ is not usually known explicitly and, at least for general values of the moduli, it must be determined numerically.
 Despite this fact, a fundamental domain is known for any planar surface, as are certain other properties of the hyperbolic metric and of the uniformization map \cite{Hempel,SV}.
 This allows one to approach generalized $\alpha$-attractor models whose scalar manifolds are given by such surfaces using the general algorithm proposed in \cite[Sec.
 7]{genalpha}.
 For example, it would be interesting to perform a detailed study of cosmological trajectories for some triply-connected non-elementary planar surfaces such as the twice-punctured disk \cite{Beardon2pdisk,HS1,HS2,HS3} and once-punctured annulus \cite{Zhang}.

+We also commented briefly on the potential relevance of such models to observational cosmology.
+As pointed out in Section 7, the models considered in this paper share the general features discussed in \cite{genalpha} and hence provide reasonable candidates for reproducing current observational constraints, similar to ordinary $\alpha$-attractors.
+In particular, they easily support cosmological trajectories which produce the expected number of $50-60$ e-folds.
+Of course, much deeper investigation of such models is needed before the question of their phenomenological relevance can be answered fully.

-\acknowledgments{ The work of M.B. and C.I.L. is supported by grant IBS-R003-S1.
+\acknowledgments{ The work of M.B. and C.I.L. was supported by grant IBS-R003-S1.
 The authors thank C.~S.~Shahbazi for participation in the initial stages of the project.}